 I have also independently reported a Firefox IPC bug, built a Frida-based fuzzer for Firefox IPC, contributed ARM32 support to Tenet, and wrote an advanced C++ memory allocator with GC and heuristic layouting for improved cache locality.

-I enjoy playing CTFs and developing challenges.
-I was a Flare-On 9 finalist, authored exploitation challenges for SASCTF 2024 and 2025 (including TA/OPTEE exploitation and symbolic verification with Triton on a custom QEMU RISC-V board), and contributed experimental LAF/Compcov support to the WTF snapshot fuzzer.
+I enjoy playing CTFs and developing challenges (even now, in AI era).
+I was a Flare-On 9 finisher, authored exploitation challenges for SASCTF 2024, 2025, and 2026 (including Chromium exploitation, Android Remote Zero-click exploitation, TA/OPTEE exploitation, and symbolic verification with Triton on a custom QEMU RISC-V board), and contributed experimental LAF/Compcov support to the WTF snapshot fuzzer.

 Outside of work I like photography, reading, and mountain biking.